HasanGoni/ML_with_tabular_data/feature_selection/readme.md

-# Different feature selection crieteria for tabular data
+# Different feature selection criteria for tabular data

 - Feature_selection notebook is the part of notebook from online [ML Modelling Pipelines in Production](https://www.coursera.org/learn/machine-learning-modeling-pipelines-in-production).